Dhammikarama Burmese Temple

 Gurney Paragon is a mixed-use complex within in the Malaysian state of .
 Situated at Gurney Drive within the city's Central Business District, it comprises twin residential towers, an office block and a nine-storey shopping mall forming the podium. is situated 640 metres northwest of Dhammikarama Burmese Temple.

-is a residential complex within in the Malaysian state of .
-Located at Gurney Drive within the city's Central Business District, it consists of a pair of skyscrapers, Tower A and Tower B, with 48 and 32 stories respectively. is situated 210 metres north of Dhammikarama Burmese Temple.
+is a within in the Malaysian state of .
+Located at Gurney Drive within the city's Central Business District, it was opened in November 2001 and is now managed by CapitaMalls Asia, a subsidiary of the -based CapitaLand. is situated 1 km northwest of Dhammikarama Burmese Temple.

 Places in the Area

-Nearby places include Pulau Tikus and Tanjong Tokong.
+Nearby places include Pulau Tikus and Dato Keramat.

 Quarter